Z3R0ing/film-rent/readme.md

 select mg.movie from filmrent_MovieGenre mg where mg.genre = :genre

 select g from filmrent_Genre g where g in (select mg.genre from filmrent_MovieGenre mg)

+select e from filmrent_Critic e where e.userRang > :rang
 ```